 16. Numeric Headlines

-Numerical headlines include some sort of statistic or number of benefits.
-They are attached to a list of products or services that users can benefit from, include pricing, or lead with a statistic that will intrigue the user.
+Numerical headlines include some statistics or numbers in the copy.
+They are attached to a list of products or services that users can benefit from, including pricing, or lead with a statistic that will intrigue the user.

 17. Testimonial Headline

 These headlines begin with a quote from a company or customer.
 This gives the user an objective and opinionated statement from someone that has used the product in the past.
 This shows proof that others have found value in the business.